jQuery uploading widget

 Styling

-Uploadcare jQuery widget can be easily integrated into your product and match your website look or a web app's UI.
+jQuery File Uploader can be easily integrated into your product and match your website look or a web app’s UI.

 Styling With CSS

-The jQuery widget is thoroughly annotated with CSS classes.
-It's your starting point into deeper customization.
-You can find a class for every Uploading Widget item by inspecting its elements or sifting through the File Uploader source code.
+jQuery File Uploader is thoroughly annotated with CSS classes.
+It’s your starting point into deeper customization.
+You can find a class for every widget item by inspecting its elements or sifting through jQuery File Uploader source code.

 uploadcare--dialog